 GI Map test (advanced stool analysis)

 The GI Map test uses DNA sequencing and it is the most sensitive stool test on the market today.
 This test is designed to assess the microbiome with particular attention to microbes that may be disturbing normal microbial balance and may contribute to digestive problems and other illnesses.
-It screens for pathogenic bacteria, commensal bacteria, opportunistic pathogens, fungi, viruses, H-pylori, and parasites.
-The GI Map test also measures standard markers of immunity, inflammation and digestion including calprotectin, secretory immunoglobulin A (SIgA), anti-gliadin antibody, and pancreatic elastase 1.
+It screens for pathogenic bacteria, commensal bacteria, opportunistic pathogens, fungi/yeast, viruses, H-pylori, and parasites.
+The GI Map test also measures standard markers of immunity, inflammation and digestion including calprotectin, secretory immunoglobulin A (SIgA), anti-gliadin antibody, pancreatic elastase 1 and B-glucoronidase.

 This test might provide valuable information if you’re dealing with: